 This study was conducted to explore the relationship between receipt of supportive housing services and children’s well-being.
 Specifically, this study investigated the impact of supportive housing services on children’s educational and child welfare outcomes, including school mobility, school attendance, student MCA-II performance, having an IEP, and involvement in child welfare.

-Issue 10: Sanctions and Education Outcomes for Children in TANF Families
+Minn-LInK Brief 10: Sanctions and Education Outcomes for Children in TANF Families

 Minn-LInK Report Brief—Special Topic No. 10, Fall 2010